Vinod-Koli/Advanced-Lane-Detection/README.md

 The project is written in `Python` using `Jupyter Notebook`.

-The projects incudes various pipeline steps as describe in `Project_Writeup`.
+The projects incudes various pipeline steps as described in `Project_Writeup`.

 Please refer to `Advanced_Lane_Detection.ipynb` for the code.
 This file is self explainatory which walks you through every step with visualization of output images at every step.